ao/Serengeti/lsm_fast_tests_documentation.md

-# LSM Storage Engine Fast Tests
+# Serengeti Fast Tests

 ## Overview

-This document describes the fast test suite for the LSM (Log-Structured Merge-tree) storage engine components.
+This document describes the fast test suite for Serengeti components.
 The fast test suite is designed to run quickly (under 2 minutes) and provide rapid feedback during development.
 It focuses on testing core functionality with minimal setup and dependencies.

 ## Components

 The fast test suite includes tests for the following components:

+### Storage Components

 1. **LSMStorageEngine** - The main class that coordinates the LSM-Tree components
 2. **MemTable** - In-memory data structure for storing key-value pairs
 3. **SSTable** - On-disk sorted string table for persistent storage

+### Network Components

+1. **Network** - The component responsible for node discovery and communication

+### Query Components

+1. **QueryEngine** - The component responsible for parsing and executing queries

+### Server Components

+1. **Server** - The component responsible for handling HTTP requests and responses

 ## Test Base Classes